Environments

 Test users

-This user test account directory contains a listing of test user accounts for several VA.gov products
+This user test account directory contains a listing of test user accounts for several VA.gov products.

-This test accounts document provides a list of test users per identity provider
+This test accounts document provides a list of test users per identity provider (SOCKS proxy access is required to view this link).

 ID.me provides authentication for users accessing services through VA.gov.
 Users don’t have a VA.gov-specific account.
 Instead, users sign in to ID.me and their credentials are passed to VA.gov.
 VA.gov uses this information to make additional requests for authorization within VA systems.